 Turn the air conditioning back on until the warm air is eliminated.

-The method Roto-Rooter’s water restoration professionals recommends is to use dehumidifiers and fans to dry out a structure.
+The method Roto-Rooter’s water damage restoration professionals recommends is to use dehumidifiers and fans to dry out a structure.
 The specialized drying equipment used by professionals is not like your household fan.
 Typically, high-speed industrial fans and dehumidifiers used are arranged to facilitate the most effective drying process, as well as to control the humidity and moisture levels.
 Until the air is back to normal, mold growth is a possibility.
 The drying equipment we use is built to run continually for hours or days at a time and should not be moved or turned off by the homeowner.

 In addition, every water-damaged site is unique and should be treated as such.
 Because certain areas of the home are more difficult to dry than others, each job should have a customized monitoring plan to ensure that all areas are dried thoroughly.